On this page

 - Green Impact programme launched

-- Funding awarded for research on disasters
+- Advancing research on natural disasters

 - Social housing exhibition

-- Disaster Experiences in Ōtautahi Christchurch: lessons and perspectives
+- Disaster experiences in Ōtautahi Christchurch: lessons and perspectives

 - Invercargill Initiative wins Social Impact award